-Spotlight Talks at 1pm every day
+Spotlight Talks throughout the day

 At the heart of the park is Lydiard House – a striking Grade I listed Palladian house that for 500 years was home to the St John family.
 The ground floor state apartments of Lydiard House have been beautifully restored and are open to visitors all year round to view the ornate plasterwork and original family furnishings displayed alongside portraits and photographs of the St John family.